yarbest/vite-test/_NOTES.md

 in order to generate types for .module.scss, so when using in component styles. - it would suggest class names install typed-scss-modules package
+!!!!or a better version, install plugin for vite vite-plugin-sass-dts it will do it without running a separate script